AGRINFO AGRINFO logo

 • Vitis vinifera seed extract (grape seed extract).

-The MRLs for these five substances are currently set at the default value of 0.01 mg/kg on all products.
+The MRLs for these five substances were previously set at the default value of 0.01 mg/kg on all products.

 Why?